EMCE777/Getting-and-Cleaning-Data-Course-Project/README.md

 - "TidyData.txt" a txt file that contains the tidy data set as described in the exercise description
 - "run_analysis.R" a R script with the code to perfor the analysis
 - "CodeBook.md" a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
-- "GCD_CourseProject.zip" a zip file containing all the data to perform the analyisis